Factor of Safety Calculator

 - designing a building with safety in mind

-- designing other structural objects such as water tanks, and even transmitter towers
+- designing other structural objects such as water tank, and even transmitter towers

 - designing tools and other mechanical objects that have parts that would require some safety factor because they will be subject to loads